Myths That Stop You From Writing Your Book

 Still, however, the best writing requires rewriting.
 I call it the distillation of your thoughts.
 It’s about extracting the most essential meaning from your words so that people can get you, and the importance of your sharing, in the most powerful, succint way.
 This requires some rewriting, and I always say that this is where the magic happens.
 Remember all of the times you said it never comes out right?
 In this process, it comes out even better—and can seriously knock your socks and shoes off!
 I would also recommend sharing with others for feedback.
 What you send out into the world deserves to be clear, concise and powerful.

 That, my friends, is taking leadership of your thoughts and expressions.
 Writers that do that show up as thought-leaders in the world.

 So now that we have exposed the three myths that may have been holding you back, don’t you think it’s time to trust, to commit, and take action?
 That’s all your book requires to become a reality now.
 The rest will come as you make it a top priority, I promise you.
 There is always a way.

-Unlike workshops and weekend conferences where you are momentarily affected or inspired, but have no new abilities, these retreats over-deliver and are focused on transformation.
-The transformation is for both you as the writer and for your readers because we focus on the nitty-gritty of powerful story-telling AND the business of your book.
+Unlike workshops and weekend conferences where you are momentarily affected or inspired but have no new abilities, these retreats are all-inclusive AND focused on transforming your story into a bestseller and YOU into a savvy writer.
+We focus on the nitty-gritty details that create powerful story-telling AND the business of your book.